carpentries-incubator/ml4bio-workshop/_episodes/04-trees-overfitting.md

 > Switch between training data and validation data in the upper right corner.
 {: .checklist}

-By looking at the __evaluation metrics__ and the confusion matrix we can see that when the training data evaluation metrics were perfect, but they were not as great on the validation data.
+By looking at the evaluation metrics and the confusion matrix we can see that when the training data evaluation metrics were perfect, but they were not as great on the validation data.
 The classifier probably overfit.

-> ## Definition
->
-> Evaluation metrics - used to measure the performance of a model.
-{: .callout}

 > ## Software
 >